kubernetes-sigs/gateway-api/geps/gep-5293/index.md

 Because Gateway API does not model dynamic values, implementations diverge.
 Envoy Gateway silently interprets `RequestHeaderModifier.value` as an Envoy substitution string. agentgateway uses a separate `AgentgatewayPolicy` with CEL.
+Istio exposes
-Kgateway / Gloo uses a `TrafficPolicy.transformation` block with Inja templates.
-Istio exposes JWT claim projection natively but requires `WasmPlugin` or `ext_proc` for body access.
+JWT claim projection natively but requires `WasmPlugin` or `ext_proc` for body access.
 NGINX Gateway Fabric *rejects* variable-like syntax in the field and is tracking a separate design